Tim Willinger group - Studying Mucosal Immunity and Inflammation In Vivo

 About our research

 Our studies focus on two types of tissue-resident immune cells that carry out specialized functions to maintain organ homeostasis: Macrophages and innate lymphoid cells (ILCs).
-These cells sense and respond to signals from their environment, such as microbes, dietary factors, and metabolites.
-To make our studies relevant to humans, we have developed innovative models that allow us to study the cells and function of the human immune system in vivo.
+These cells sense and respond to signals from their environment and are part of the first-line defense against infection.
+To make the group's studies relevant to humans, Tim Willinger has developed innovative models that allow us to study the cells and function of the human immune system in vivo.

 Follow us on Twitter